 Goal: Explore how small pieces of personal information spread across multiple sites on the Internet can produce a fairly detailed picture of a person, known as a digital footprint.

 Group: This activity can be done individually, but is better when students are in groups of 2-3

-Distribute: Social Sleuth - Activity Guide
+Distribute: activity guide to "Social Sleuth"

 Transition: Send students to Code Studio.